ManojMohan-404/Amazon-clone/README.md

 This project is a front-end clone of the Amazon homepage, built purely with **HTML** and **CSS**.
 It was created for educational purposes to practice core web development skills by replicating a complex, real-world user interface.

+## Live Demo

+A live demo of the project can be found here: [Amazon Clone Demo](https://amaz0n-clone-homepage.netlify.app/)

 ## 📸 Screenshots

 ### 🏠 Homepage Preview